 Skip to Content

-In your journalism major, you’ll learn about the media’s role, you will build essential journalistic skills and expertise in specialised fields such as feature writing and investigative reporting.
+You’ll learn about the news media’s role, build essential journalistic skills and expertise in specialised fields such as news reporting, feature writing, media law, investigate reporting

 85% of graduates are employed within six months of graduation.
 These graduates are employed across nine different industry categories with more than 60 different job titles.

-Massey’s communication programmes are only the seventh outside of the US to be recognised by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
+Massey’s communication programmes are one of only seven outside of the US to be recognised by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).

-Massey University’s communication and media studies ranks in the top 200 world-wide and its business and management studies ranks in the top 250 (by QS (Quacquarelli Symonds) rankings).
-We are ranked No.1 in New Zealand and in the top 150 in the world for our business administration and communication programmes by ShanghaiRanking.
+Massey University’s communication and media studies ranks in the top 150 world-wide and its business and management studies ranks in the top 250 (by QS (Quacquarelli Symonds) rankings).
+We are ranked No.1 in New Zealand and in the top 150 universities worldwide for our business administration programmes by ShanghaiRanking.